 - Professional learning networks through collaborations with other disciplines.

 - A willingness to experiment: to try, reflect, and learn from new approaches, pedagogies, and technologies to support learning (Bates, 2014).

-All of these topics are covered in the six modules provided here.
-These modules are grounded in the framework of Anatomy of 21st Century Educators (Bates, 2014).
+These topics are covered in six modules which are grounded in the framework based on the Anatomy of 21st Century Educators (Bates, 2014).

-Central to all of this is the creation of a Domain of One’s Own.
+Central to all of this is the creation of a Domain of Your Own.

-The modules are designed to be sequential, with the knowledge you acquire from one module supporting your exploration in the next.
+The modules are designed to be sequential, with the knowledge and skills from one module supporting your exploration in the next.
 However, you can also use each module on its own.

-You are welcome to adapt the modules as part of a facilitated learning experience offered either online, in a face-to-face workshop, or a mix of both.
+You are welcome to explore and engage the modules as part of either a self-paced or facilitated learning experience.
+As a facilitated learning experience, they may be offered online, in a face-to-face workshop, or a mix of both.
 We encourage you to explore the content, consider the resources, experience the activities and reflect on your practice.

 Your input, comments, and feedback are important to us.
-Please let us know if these modules were useful for you, or if you have any suggestions for building on these resources.
+Please let us know, by sending an email to email@example.com, if these modules were useful for you, or if you have any suggestions for building on these resources.

 Printable versions of the Modules are available by emailing firstname.lastname@example.org